AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/tasks/create-and-assign-reminder-tasks.md

    ![](assets/create-and-assign-reminder-tasks-8.png)

 1. Add any details about the task you'd like available to you when completing the task such as call talking notes, an InMail message template, or even notes about the person.
-Click **Create** when done.
+Click **[!UICONTROL Create]** when done.

    ![](assets/create-and-assign-reminder-tasks-9.png)